Glasgow-College-UESTC/ip-lectures/lecture 4.md

 # `break` statement

 - `break` simply *breaks* the program flow to take out of the `switch`
 - `break` is necessary to exit the `switch` statement once the particular option has been executed
 - If not used, remaining cases are also executed.

 ---

 # Today's Summary :spiral_notepad:

 - Using relational operators and logical operators to describe conditions

 - Using `if-else` and `switch-case` statements in C to realise decision-making

-- Flow chats to visualise program flow
+- Flow charts to visualise program flow

 ---